tomduncalf/ubermap/README.md

 These instructions are deliberately kept slightly vague for now to make sure users have some idea what they are doing technically, sorry about that - I'll update with step by step instructions once a few people have tested the script!
 Note that ~ referes to your user folder (/Users/username)

-To install, extract the ZIP file somewhere and execute Devices/install.sh from a Terminal.
+To install, extract the ZIP file somewhere, open a Terminal, change to the Devices folder and execute install.sh.
 This will copy the appropriate files to "/Applications/Ableton Live 9 Suite.app/Contents/App-Resources/MIDI Remote Scripts", creating backups of the original pyc files in case you wish to remove the script - I'd recommend taking a full backup of the MIDI Remote Scripts folder just in case, however - and creates a folder called Ubermap in your user home directory, for device configs.

 Note that my Devices.py also includes the improved default mappings by TomViolenz and other contributors on the Ableton forum - see https://forum.ableton.com/viewtopic.php?f=55&t=198946&p=1562395#p1562395.